LoveLess1212/CSE_VGU_ObsidianMarkDown/FRACTALs.md

 If it not similarity dimension we can create a grid, check if it is in the shape

-plot a line, y is number of boxes touched, x is scaling factor
+plot a li/ne, y is number of boxes touched, x is scaling factor
 	 we will have a line  with function $c*x^(dimension)$ Hard to get rid of c ->
 			Logarith both size :V, plot again and find a slope